doolin/nameblock/doc/readme.md

 The plots all show the same data, with each plot focusing on a different view of the data.
 The full plot above shows how more than 9.3M names are blocked.
-The values along the *x* axis show the number of distinct tags within each block of a certain size.
+The values along the *x* axis are block sizes; along the
+'''y''' axis, the count of blocks of a specific size.
+That is:

+* Block size: the number of names grouped together with respect to a specific block tag.
+* Block count: the number of blocks having the same size.

+For example, suppose we block on last name.
+Further, we a block with tag SMITH containing Jim Smith and John Smith, and a block with tag JOHNSON containing John Johnson.
+Then we have a block of size 2 and a block of size 1.
+Now we find another block tagged JONES containing Joe Jones and Jerry Jones.
+Now we have two blocks of size two and one block of size one.

 As expected, the more specific the blocking criteria, the fewer number of elements in each block, which can be seen as the values along the *y*